nodejs/wiki-archive/Mailing-List-Posting-Guidelines.md

 ## nodejs http://groups.google.com/group/nodejs

-The main nodejs list is for almost everything else, including but not limited to:
+For people and things **about** node.
+Including but not limited to:

 1. Release announcements for Node.js programs.
 2. Community events, meetups, drinkups, workups, hack nights, conferences, and other social events.